Esitty/Supply-chain-SQL-/README.md

 ORDER BY Avg_Delivery_Days ASC;
 ```

 **Business insight:** Supplier A is the fastest (3.5 days avg) and delivers the highest volume (1,396 units), making it the most operationally reliable partner.
-Supplier C averages 8.7 days — a significant bottleneck risk.
+Supplier C averages 8.7 days, a significant bottleneck risk.

 ![Q2](Q2_supplier_delivery_time_volume.png)